 Reason #1: Women Tend to Live Longer

 Science shows that women are more likely to live longer than their male counterparts.
-According to Smithsonian Magazine, as of late 2018, your current life expectancy as an American woman is 81.1 years old, but men average out at 76.1 years.
+According to a recent report from the National Center for Health Statistics, the current life expectancy for an American woman is 79.1 years old, but men average out at 73.2 years.
 This means that you might be disposed to live longer – which is more time you need to live off your savings.

 Living longer if you’re a woman has another consequence – potentially living alone.